InfinityTools/WeiduModPackager/README.md

       # invalid filename characters and are replaced by the standard placeholder character.
       # Supported placeholder variables:
       # type        Specifies the package type (as defined by the "type" parameter).
-      # arch        Specifies the architecture of the WeiDU binary (as defined by the "arch"
+      # arch        Specifies the architecture of the WeiDU binary (as defined by the "architecture"
+      #             parameter or the more specicialized "architecture_windows/linux/macos" parameter).
-      #             parameter).
-This variable is empty for iemod package types.
+      #             This variable is empty for iemod and multi package types.
       # os_prefix   Specifies the platform-specific prefix (as defined by "prefix_win", "prefix_lin",
       #             and "prefix_mac").
 This variable is empty for "iemod" and "multi" package types.
       # base_name   Specifies the base name of the mod package without any prefix or suffix (as